 This type of meditation is oriented towards enhancing unconditional, positive emotional states of kindness and compassion.

 In a landmark study published in 2008, Dr. Fredrickson of the University of North Carolina at Chapel Hill and colleagues found that practicing 7 weeks of mindfulness meditation increased love, joy, contentment, gratitude, pride, hope, interest, amusement and awe.

 Participants in the study reported that this meditation practice produced incremental increases in mindfulness, more purpose in life, social support, and decreased illness the longer they practiced.[xiv]

 Several more clinical studies have supported this initial finding.
 Including brain imaging studies demonstrating the physical changes in your brain.
 Areas previously identified as the location of emotional processing and empathy.[xv]

-Results of even more studies show meditation leads to positive emotions, positive social connections, and physical health.
+Results of even more studies show meditation leads to positive emotions, positive social connections, and better physical health.
 And all three influence one another in a self-sustaining upward spiral leading to a better and more satisfying life.[xvi]

 Even a small dose of Loving Kindness Meditation practiced in a single, short session lasting less than 10 minutes increases feelings of social connection and positivity toward strangers.[xvii]

 A great example of a loving-kindness meditation developed at Stanford University is here: A Gift of Loving Kindness Meditation